 Drone attacks, who says they should be classified, say her defense.

-Yes, we're supposed to believe that's it.
+Yes, we're supposed to believe that's exactly the point.

 She said she never even thought whether emails she exchanged on a future U.S. drone attack should be classified.